Bird bath in the garden: how to encourage birds and observe exciting moments

 Which materials and shapes are suitable?

-Shape, depth and surface texture
+Shape, depth and surface structure

 Advantage: A gentle slope allows several species to bathe safely at the same time - from house sparrows to blackbirds.